Shade Empire

 Shade Empire is a Finnish extreme metal band, formed in 1999 in the city of Kuopio.

 Shade Empire's prevalent lyrical subjects are death, destruction, hatred, anti-religion and pain.
 The music on their first three official full-length releases, Sinthetic, Intoxicate O.S. and Zero Nexus, bears a melodic sort of black metal, featuring the usage of both electronic and symphonic elements.
-Their lyrics are mainly in English, except for one song that has lyrics in Finnish, "...Ja Pimeys Laskeutui", the title of which can be translated as "...And Darkness Descended" (the last word "Laskeutui" can also be translated as "Fell", "Came" or "Landed").
+Since then, they have been noted "to use symphonic black with industrial and death metal compositions" and have been compared to Septicflesh, Fleshgod Apocalypse, Dimmu Borgir and Graveworm.